Best Of17 min read

 HubSpot is probably the most well-known name in CRM, and honestly, it's well-known for a reason.
 The free tier is genuinely useful — not just a stripped-down teaser.
 You get unlimited contacts, a visual deal pipeline, email tracking, meeting scheduling, and live chat tools.
 For a freelancer just starting to organize their client relationships, it's hard to beat free.

-Where HubSpot gets tricky is when you need more advanced features.
-The paid tiers jump significantly in price, and some features you'd expect (like email sequences) are locked behind higher plans.
-Honestly, I think a lot of freelancers get upsold into HubSpot paid plans they don't actually need — the free version can carry you further than you'd expect, sometimes for a year or more.
-But if you're in the early stages of your freelance business, that free plan is a genuinely solid starting point.
+But here's where it gets tricky: the paid tiers jump significantly in price, and some features you'd expect (like email sequences) are locked behind higher plans.
+What caught me off guard was how many freelancers get upsold into HubSpot paid plans they don't actually need — the free version can carry you further than you'd think, sometimes for a year or longer.
+If you're in the early stages of your freelance business, that free plan is legitimately a solid starting point.

 Key Features: